 Farnam real estate is some of the most expensive in Nebraska, although Farnam house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Farnam is generally considered to be a blue-collar town.
-49.11% of the Farnam workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Farnam is a blue-collar town, with 49.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Farnam is a village of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Farnam who work in farm management occupations (18.75%), management occupations (13.39%), and healthcare suport services (11.61%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Farnam is worth considering.

-Being a small village, Farnam does not have a public transit system used by locals to get to and from work.
+Farnam is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Farnam in 2022 was $25,860, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $103,440 for a family of four.
 However, Farnam contains both very wealthy and poor people as well.
 Farnam also has one of the higher rates of people living in poverty in the nation, with 32.42% of its population below the federal poverty line.